kaya-arro/sc-simplify/README.md

 2. Identify edges that can be contracted without changing the homotopy type of the complex and contract them.

-3. Identify collapsible faces and collapse them.
+3. (Disabled by default) identify collapsible faces and collapse them.

+   - This process does not generally expedite calculation of homotopy invariants, so you must enable the `--max-collapse-loops` flag with a positive number if you wish to use this functionality.

 4. Construct a large contractible subcomplex.

 # Installation

+## Dependencies

+- Rust

+## Install process

 1. If necessary, install Rust.